uds-se/fuzzingbook/README.md

 This is the repository for the book "Generating Software Tests" (working title)

-To start reading right away, start with the [main notebook](notebooks/Main.ipynb).
+To start reading right away, start with the [HTML version](https://uds-se.github.io/fuzzingbook/).

 ## Contents